chaoss/wg-risk/focus-areas/dependency-risk-assessment/libyear.md

 - To edit this metric, please [submit a Change Request here](https://github.com/chaoss/wg-risk/blob/main/focus-areas/dependency-risk-assessment/libyear.md).
 - To reference this metric in software or publications, please use this stable URL: [https://chaoss.community/?p=3976](https://chaoss.community/?p=3976).
 When implementing the Libyears metric, it is important to note:
-- ***Privacy & Data Ethics:** The use of health metrics like Libyears can raise privacy concerns, especially with compliance laws like GDPR in the EU or state laws in the US.
-Additionally, data providers (e.g., GitHub, GitLab) may have terms of service that create contractual risks.
-For more information, please refer to the [CHAOSS Data Ethics document](https://chaoss.community/metric-data-ethics/).*

 <!-- # For groupings in the knowledge base
  Context tags: Project Dependencies,
  Keyword tags: Age, Dependency, Dependent, Obsolete, Release, Risk